chishxd/void-engine/README.md

 ## Usage
 1. Once the TUI loads, type `awaken` and press `Enter`
 2. The engine is now listening...
-Speak your commands in the mic clearly
+Type your commands in the mic clearly
-3. Remember to say 'void' before the command, e.g "void, Can you hear me?"
+3. Remember to type 'void' before the command, e.g "void are we connected?"

 Built with:
 - Python
 - Textual
-- SpeechRecognition

 and... <img src="https://upload.wikimedia.org/wikipedia/commons/8/8e/Undertale_red_soul.svg" height="20" style="vertical-align: text-top;"> DETERMINATION